KOOKIIEStudios/PalCON-Discord/README.md

 2. Clone this repository
 3. Create a file `config.toml` at the root of the project, using the provided [`config_example.toml`](https://github.com/KOOKIIEStudios/PalCON-Discord/blob/main/config_example.toml) as a guide
    - For Discord bot token, see the following section for instructions for setting up your own Discord bot
+   - For IP address, use the public IP of your game server if the Discord bot is not on the same machine; otherwise `localhost` is fine
+   - For port and password, see the RCON server set-up section below
 4. *(UNIX-like)* Use `setup.sh` to set up your virtual environment
       - Note: Script files require permissions; e.g.: `chmod +x setup.sh start.sh`
       - If you're on Windows, running the `start.bat` file will automatically set up your virtual environment!